Skip to main content

 close up vintage photo of two young men

 Hugh Gordon “Gug” Munro and Arthur Melville “Pork” Munro were brothers who served in the First World War in France.
-They wrote a series of letters home to their family in Oakville in which they described their experiences.
 Hugh was killed in action October 9, 1916 and was buried in the Contay British Cemetery in France.

 View the Exhibit here